deepblueseas/professional-porfolio/README.md

 ## Professional Porfolio

 # Project Goal
--AS A new developer
+-AS A new developer <br>
--MY GOAL was to create a portfolio
+-MY GOAL was to create a portfolio <br>
--USING HTML and CSS
+-USING HTML and CSS <br>
--TO DISPLAY my contact info, resume, about me, and any current projects -THIS PAGE should be responsive and links working correctly
+-TO DISPLAY my contact info, resume, about me, and any current projects <br>
+-THIS PAGE should be responsive and links working correctly <br>